freak-phone/site/src/Markdown/meta/index.md

 Welcome to FREAKPHONE, a personal art website and digital junk drawer.
 I'm luc, and this is where I keep my creations, projects, and things I enjoy.

-This site looks best on desktop, and is intended for mature audiences. **Please do not reupload or use my art elsewhere.** Enjoy your stay!
+This site looks best on desktop, and is intended for mature audiences. **Please do not reupload or use my art elsewhere.** Enjoy your stay! yup